dsnchz/load-script/README.md

 > Lightweight utility for dynamically loading external scripts into the browser — framework-agnostic, caching-safe, and CSP-friendly.

+## ✅ Features

+- 📆 Small and framework-agnostic
+- 📑 Fully typed with TypeScript for autocompletion and safety
+- 🚫 Prevents duplicate script injection via internal cache

 ## 📦 Installation

 ```bash